These are my favorite tools and resources for podcasting. I currently use or have previously used all the tools listed here and highly recommend them.

 I recommend hosting your website separately even though most podcast hosts offer a basic website with their service.

 I’ve used DreamHost for years to host websites.
 I like to start here and move them to a more robust host (like the one below) when they get popular.
-But that can sometimes be tricky and technical to do, so you may like peace of mind by going with a host that is great for every stage of your site.
+But that can sometimes be tricky and technical to do, so you may like peace of mind and the ability to easily scale by going with a host that is great for every stage of your site like the one below.

 StudioPress Genesis Themes